VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Data Analysis

 \paragraph{\textbf{Significance to CRS}} Our analysis indicates that visual grounding and multimodality reshape conversational dynamics compared to text-only CRS settings.
 Dialogues in \vogue\ tend to follow a staged structure, supported by shared images that keep exchanges relatively compact.
 Conversations average 14.8 turns and 36 tokens per turn, yet still converge on final agreements with strong preference alignment (see Sec.~\ref{sec:alignment}).

-Anecdotal inspection of the transcripts indicates frequent usage of positional and unique identifying stylistic references in the shared catalogue that reduces the need for verbose description or minute back-and-forth; this is in contrast to similar studies without a shared visual catalogue~\citep{zoey}, and allows participants to anchor their discussion and reasoning in concrete visual referents.
+Anecdotal inspection of the transcripts indicates frequent usage of positional identifying stylistic references in the shared catalogue that reduces the need for verbose description or minute back-and-forth; contrasting with similar studies lacking a shared visual catalogue~\citep{zoey}, and allows participants to anchor their discussion and reasoning in concrete visual referents.

-Taken together, these observations point to design implications for CRS: multimodal grounding can enable parallel exploration of grouped items, comparative reasoning, and collaborative refinement—interaction patterns that are far less accessible in text-only dialogue flows.
-In practice, these mechanisms could be directly incorporated into CRS design, providing a way to make interactions more efficient and user-friendly.
+Taken together, these observations point to design implications for CRS: multimodal grounding can enable parallel exploration of grouped items, comparative reasoning, and collaborative refinement, interaction patterns that are far less accessible in text-only dialogue flows.
+These mechanisms could be directly incorporated into CRS design, providing a way to make interactions more efficient and user-friendly.
 Exploring how such patterns translate into deployed systems offers a promising direction for future work.